serverless/serverless/docs/guide/creating-a-service.md

 ## Creating our service

-`cd` into a directory of your choice and run `serverless create --name my-service --provider aws` to create a service skeleton with the service name `my-service` on your local machine.
+`cd` into a directory of your choice and run `serverless create --name unique-service-name --provider aws` to create a service skeleton with the service name `unique-service-name` on your local machine.
+A unique service name is required to use S3 without conflicting with other buckets in the same region with the same name.

 Services are provider specific.
 The `--provider aws` option tells Serverless to create an Amazon Web Services (AWS) dependent service.